winston-yallow/gd-tokenizer/README.md

   - `fira-code` _(directory containing the monospace font I use for the terminal)_
 - `ExampleTerminal.tscn` _(scene with a minimalistic terminal setup)_
 - `ExampleTerminal.gd` _(implements the behaviour of the terminal scene)_

+## Usage

+TODO:
+- how to use the tokenizer/executor as it is
+- how to define your own tokens
+- how to write your own executor (maybe?)